Isogeometric FEM-BEM coupled structural-acoustic analysis of shells using subdivision surfaces: Numerical tests

 Figure~\ref{fig:initial-sphere-mesh} illustrates the initial control mesh with its associated limit surface.
 Similar illustrations are shown in Figure~\ref{fig:sphere-mesh-d} for control mesh (d).
 Table~\ref{tab:sphere-meshes-subd} and \ref{tab:sphere-meshes-proj} details each of the control meshes for both refinement strategies showing that geometry error remains constant during subdivision refinement (the limit surface is independent of subdivision refinement) and converges to zero when control vertices are $L_2$ projected onto the analytical sphere surface.

-We compute the magnitude of the complex-valued total acoustic pressure $|p_t| = \left( \textrm{Re}(p_t)^2 + \textrm{Im}(p_t)^2 \right)^{1/2}$ at sample points located at $r=5$, $0 \leq \theta < 2\pi$ as illustrated in Figure~\ref{fig:sphere-shell-sample-pts}.
+We compute the magnitude of the complex-valued total acoustic pressure $|p_t| = \left( \textrm{Re}(p_t)^2 + \textrm{Im}(p_t)^2 \right)^{1/2}$ at sample points located on the $x\mbox{-}y$ plane of the sphere surface.
 Results for control meshes (a) and (b) are shown in Figure~\ref{fig:sphere-meshab-results} which illustrate convergence to a solution that is distinct from the analytical solution.
 In contrast, the results for control meshes (c) and (d) (Figure~\ref{fig:sphere-meshcd-results}) illustrate convergence to the analytical solution and thus demonstrate the importance of controlling geometry error in the context of coupled structural-acoustic problems.
 The relatively small geometry error of 0.93\% leads to sample point solution errors in the order of 20\% and therefore care must be taken to ensure that the limit surface provides an accurate representation of required model geometry\textemdash further application of the Loop subdivision refinement algorithm will not overcome the inherent error induced by the incorrect geometry representation.
-We remark that in the case that the limit surface is an accurate representation of the sphere our method converges to the analytical coupled solution and thus verifies our implementation.
+In the case that the limit surface is an accurate representation of the sphere our method converges to the analytical coupled solution and thus verifies our implementation.
+We remark that for scenarios in which an exact sphere representation is required there exist special subdivision schemes but we do not consider these in the present study.